-When a phone call came in from a child program counselor in the city who told us about her youth group of troubled children who needed to learn the value of hard day's work on a family farm and to also learn about eating better and healthierorganic foods, fourth generation farmer Anthony DiMeo III took time to spend with the kids.
+When a phone call came in from a child program counselor in the city who told us about her youth group of troubled children who need to learn the value of hard day's work on a family farm and to also learn about eating better and healthier organic foods, fourth generation farmer Anthony DiMeo III took time to spend with the kids.
 He included a brief tour of Grandpop DiMeo's farm and a motivational discussion on "setting life goals and working hard to achieve them."
-He also gave each of them a free blueberry bush to take home to their families in the Camden and Philadelphia regions.
-If you have a children's program and would like us to host a farm visit that may include a brief walking tour of our New Jersey blueberry farm and agri-tourism farm then give us a call: (609) 561-5905 and we will check our farmer's schedule for availability.
-This was another beautiful day at DiMeo Farms in Hammonton.
-We believe in giving back.
+He also gave each of them free blueberry bushes to take home to their families in the Camden and Philadelphia regions.
+Call us if you have a children's program and would like us to host a farm visit that may include a brief walking tour of our New Jersey blueberry farm and agri-tourism.

-We love teaching kids where berries come from and about growing their own organic blueberries at home.
+We love teaching kids to “know your farmer” and “where your food comes from” and how to grow their own organic blueberries at home.
 They called us and it was a pleasure to let the kids pick blueberries with our compliments.
-The kids had such a great time picking blueberries and we took time to talk with them about the health benefits of organic blueberries and why they should eat fresh berries every day, instead of fast food and junk food.
+The kids had a great time picking blueberries and we spoke with them about the health benefits and nutrition of organic blueberries and why they should eat fresh organic berries every day, instead of fast food and junk food.
 This is where it all starts, with children making better eating choices, and with parents reinforcing it at home.
-If you would like to book a DiMeo blueberry picking field trip call (609) 561-5905 to schedule school field trips or seniors group visit.
+If you would like to book a DiMeo blueberry picking field trip, call (609) 561-5905 to schedule school field trips, girl scouts “blueberry power patch” events or seniors group to pick blueberries.

 We have also donated lots of blueberry bushes to local and regional school districts for their sustainable organic school gardens and we often have many charity bike races that run through our area.
 Lots of the charity bike race participants often stop after the race or tour to tell us what a beautiful family farm we have.
-These ladies stopped to show their support for DiMeo Farms and also to congratulate Mr. DiMeo for supporting the local community.
-We are also passionate about supporting women's health issues such as fighting breast cancer with cancer-fighting organic berries like blueberries and especially aronia berries, the healthiest berries on the planet.
-Thanks for stopping ladies!
+These ladies stopped to show their support for DiMeo Farms and also to congratulate Farmer DiMeo for supporting the local community.
+We are also passionate about supporting women's health issues such as fighting breast cancer with cancer-fighting organic berries like blueberries and especially aronia berries, the healthiest berries.

 Appreciating Maximino's 30 Years Working for The DiMeo’s